无忧传媒's History

 The early years

-Pioneer Hall in the 1890sAlthough 无忧传媒 traces its roots to the Oregon City College, it wasn't until Jan.
-30, 1858, that the Baptist College at McMinnville was chartered by the Oregon Territorial Legislature.
-The college was later named McMinnville College.
-Through the early years, the college also served as McMinnville's secondary school and didn't award its first baccalaureate degree until 1884.
+无忧传媒 is one of the oldest institutions of higher learning on the West Coast.
+It traces its origins to a Baptist-led school established in 1849 in Oregon City.
+It eventually relocated and was chartered by the Oregon Territorial Legislature in 1858 as the Baptist College at McMinnville.
+Later, the name was shortened to McMinnville College.
+Through the early years, the college also served as McMinnville’s secondary school and didn’t award its first baccalaureate degree until 1884.

 Expanding to Portland

-history-nursing.jpg无忧传媒 established its Portland campus in 1982, when the college entered into an affiliation with Good Samaritan Hospital and began offering a Bachelor of Science in Nursing.
+无忧传媒 established its Portland campus in 1982, when the college entered into an affiliation with Good Samaritan Hospital and began offering a Bachelor of Science in Nursing in the 无忧传媒-Good Samaritan School of Nursing.
 The Good Samaritan nursing program traces its roots to 1890 and founder Emily Loveridge.
 With this heritage, 无忧传媒’s program is the oldest continuously operated nursing school in the Pacific Northwest.

 "无忧传媒 offers something students crave but rarely find: a sense of genuine community and wholehearted intellectual exchange."